Undergraduate Policies

 Residence Requirement

-The residence requirement for an undergraduate degree at Saint Joseph’s University is 60 credits.
+The residence requirement for a Bachelor’s degree at Saint Joseph’s University is 60 credits.
 The final 30 credits must be completed at Saint Joseph’s University, with the exception of an approved degree program or an approved plan of acceleration.

 Final Examinations